google/ksp/docs/ksp2entrypoints.md

 # Calling KSP2 In Programs

 There are two flavors of KSP2 artifacts: `symbol-processing-aa` and `symbol-processing-aa-embeddable`.
-They are both uber jars that include almost all runtime dependencies except `kotlin-stdlib` and `symbol-processing-common-deps`.
+They are both uber jars that include almost all runtime dependencies except `kotlin-stdlib`, `kotlinx-coroutines` and `symbol-processing-common-deps`.
 The `-embeddable` version is the regular version with all the runtime dependencies renamed, so that it can be used with a Kotlin compiler in the same classpath without name clash.
 When in doubt, use `symbol-processing-aa-embeddable`.

 Calling KSP2 consists of just 4 steps:
 1. Load processors